Is Kefir really gluten-free?

 Additionally, readers told us that some commercially sold “Kefir starter kits” use oats as a fiber source (prebiotic) for their preparation.
 These “starters” may also not be entirely gluten-free.

-Natural kefir is gluten-free and is not only acceptable for celiacs but can also alleviate the symptoms of celiac disease and even, in the long term, eventually heal this condition.
+Natural Kefir is gluten-free and is not only acceptable for people affected by Celiac disease but can also alleviate the symptoms of this disease and even, in the long term, eventually heal it.

 As long as gluten intolerance is usually related to a specific condition, called Celiac disease, let’s first clarify …